alces-software/knowledgebase/docs/source/monitoring/monitoring-overview.rst

   - Nagios, an active monitoring system with notifications

       - Nagios clients are configured on the server and are not required to run client software unless additional metrics are needed.
-The system will actively monitor metrics and if the values go over a predefined, customisable threshold.
+The system actively monitors metrics and if the values go over a predefined, customisable threshold.

 Key Files
 ---------